wp-plugins/html-social-share-buttons/Readme.txt

 == Description ==
 New feature:
-You will be able to display share button horizontally on the left side.
+You will be able to display share button horizontally on the left or right side.

 Html CSS Social share buttons widget Plugin WordPress.
 It show lite/simple share button only with html css.